spatial-model-editor/spatial-model-editor/.github/CONTRIBUTING.md

   - [clang-format](https://clang.llvm.org/docs/ClangFormat.html)

-- a CI job also runs these checks, and will automatically add a commit if any formatting changes are required
+- a CI job also runs these checks, and will automatically add a commit with any required fixes